algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 ## Calling Other Algorithms and Managing Data

-To call other algorithms or manage data from your algorithm, use the <a href="/application-development/client-guides/r/">Algorithmia R Language Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
+To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/application-development/client-guides/r/">Algorithmia R Language Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
 All the information you need about I/O will be there in the R client.
 For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source](/developers/data/).

 When designing your algorithm, don't forget that there are special data directories, `.session` and `.algo`, that are available only to algorithms to help you manage data over the course of the algorithm execution.
 For more information about accessing files and directories visit the <a href="http://docs.algorithmia.com/#directories">Data API documentation</a>.